ktbyers/ansible_course/ansible_ssh_errors.md

 'Bad address' = Entry not found in SSH known_hosts (there could be other causes for this message)

+    paramiko.transport Authentication (password) failed.
     p=27514 u=kbyers |  connecting to host cisco1.domain.com returned an error
     p=27514 u=kbyers |  Authentication failed.

-'Authentication Failed' will occur when your password is not valid
+'Authentication Failed' will occur when your password is not valid and there should be a 'paramiko' password failed message close to this in the log.